polar-app/polar-app/Referral-Design.md

 - FIXME: I think for TRIAL users with a referral, they should just be given a longer trial, it's easier because capturing the credit card at that point, might be harder.

+# Messages

+- send the referee an email that one of their users has signed up and that they will be given a free month once their referred user has aged for 30 days.

+-

 # Notes

 - I think it should always just be 'one month of bronze'.
 This way: